Kids can learn a lot from experience.

 This will help them (1) learn the lesson and (2) get in the habit of thinking through their experiences.

 Asking these open-ended questions is ten thousand times better than reacting emotionally, blaming, ridiculing, lecturing, or worse.
-It’s one way you can help your child learn to think about life, which will help them construct the mental habits for critical thinking.
+It’s one way you can help your child learn to think about life, which will help them gain wisdom and construct the mental habits for critical thinking.
 And they’ll love figuring things out for themselves.

 Helping a child learn from experience is the topic of Chapter 6 in my how-to book: Connect with Your Kid: Mastering the Top 10 Parent-Child Communication Skills.